Focus of Our Lab

 Prediction and Prevention of Hypoglycemia

 We are applying machine learning methods to large electronic medical record datasets to accurately predict patients who will experience low blood glucose from insulin therapy in the hospital.
-The goal of this research is to adapt the prediction model into an informatics alert that can be used in real time to notify healthcare team members of patients at high risk of a hypoglycemic adverse event so that they can proactively adjust medications and avoid harm for their patients.
+The goal of this research, which is funded by the National Institute of Diabetes and Digestive and Kidney Diseases, is to adapt the prediction model into an informatics alert that can be used in real time to notify healthcare team members of patients at high risk of a hypoglycemic adverse event so that they can proactively adjust medications and avoid harm for their patients.